El Centro Student Employment & Leadership

 Each year, the CREDE and El Centro rigorously train a team of Student Coordinators to develop a deep and self-reflective analysis of race and ethnicity, build critical-thinking skills, and foster exemplary leadership in order to prepare students as professionals and citizens for social justice.
 Over the course of the year, Student Coordinators receive mentorship and work closely with CREDE and El Centro staff while leading race, ethnicity, and diversity related programs in specialized program areas.

-Lucia Safie is a junior double majoring in Marketing and International Business here at Elon University.
+Lucia Safie is a senior double majoring in Marketing and International Business here at Elon University.
 She is an international student from El Salvador.
 Lucia works on bettering the Latinx/Hispanic resources on campus and keep educating the Elon community through social and cultural events and panels.
 She hopes to work with multinational companies to help create a more respected and diverse environment for people.

-Carolina Ferreyros is a Junior from Lima, Peru.
+Carolina Ferreyros is a Senior from Lima, Peru.
 She is an International and Global Studies and Spanish double major, who hopes to work in international development with a focus in Latin America.
 She is the current volunteer coordinator for the HOPE Clinic at the Francis Center, and is also working with a team of Student Coordinators to develop a robust Latinx/Hispanic website.
 Carolina is also very passionate about horses and horseback riding and is an active member of the Elon Dressage team.

-Lily Sobalvarro is a junior and Odyssey Scholar at Elon University from Winston-Salem, NC.
-Majoring in Public Health Studies and Spanish, she hopes to work with underserved communities, specifically Hispanic populations, by supporting initiatives that promote healthy communities.
+Lily Sobalvarro is a senior and Odyssey Scholar at Elon University from Winston-Salem, NC.
+Majoring in Public Health Studies and Spanish, she hopes to work with under-served communities, specifically Hispanic populations, by supporting initiatives that promote healthy communities.
 At Elon, she works in El Centro working on community outreach and volunteer opportunities.
 She also volunteers with the It Takes a Village Program and is on leadership for InterVarsity.

-Maria Ramirez is a junior Strategic Communications and Journalism double major with a double minor in International and Global Studies and Peace and Conflict Studies.
+Maria Ramirez is a senior Strategic Communications and Journalism double major with a double minor in International and Global Studies and Peace and Conflict Studies.
 She is from Colombia and Venezuela and lives in Bethesda, MD.
 Maria is the Social Media Coordinator for the Latinx Hispanic Union, a Periclean Scholar, and one of the founders of Immigrant Realities.
 She is also an account executive for Live Oak Communications and a member of Elon News Network.
 Last summer she was a communications intern for Village Capital in Washington, D.C.